yfwang27/StatisticsInR_original2016/Statistics2016/Session2_hypothesis_testing.md

 [example: EU referendum reuslt 2016] [data/EU-referendum-result-data.csv]
-Is the leave vote more than the 50%?
+Is the leaving vote more than the 50%?

 ```r
 vote.leave=17410742